Payments and payouts policy

 Approval-based payout release

-Queued payout releases are created first, then processed by admin workflow.
+Queued payout releases are created first, then processed through the payout workflow.
 A creator must have a default payout account in ready status before release can proceed.

 Country routing and payout availability